Budget Recipe Blog

 1. Cook pasta.
 Reserve 1.5 cups pasta water.

-2. While pasta cooks, fry bacon until crispy.
+2. While pasta cooks, fry bacon in a cast iron skillet until crispy.
 Chop into pieces.

 3. In a bowl, whisk eggs, Parmesan, and lots of black pepper.